Oak Ridge, North Carolina: Geography

 Oak Ridge is located in northwestern Guilford County.
 It is bordered to the north by Stokesdale, to the east by Summerfield, and to the west by Kernersville.
 North Carolina Highway 150 (named "Oak Ridge Road") leads east to Summerfield, and west to Kernersville.
 North Carolina Highway 68 is the main north–south highway through town, and leads north to US 158 in Stokesdale, and south to Interstates 73 and 40 on the west side of Greensboro; downtown Greensboro is 15 mi southeast of Oak Ridge.
 Piedmont Triad International Airport is 5 mi south of the center of Oak Ridge.
+NC 68 south of I-73 connects the town to High Point, while I-73 connects to central Greensboro.

 According to the United States Census Bureau, the town has a total area of 40.2 km2, of which 39.8 km2 is land and 0.4 km2, or 0.92%, is water.